dashkite/scout/README.md

 Make a discovery call based on an origin, domain, or resource.

+### encode

+*encode request, api → target*
+*encode specifier, api → target*

+Given a Sublime request (containing a Sublime resource specifier) or a Sublime resource specifier and an API description, returns a URL target (path and query).

 ### get

 *get path, api → description*

 Given a logical path and an API description, returns the specified object from within the description or `undefined` if it doesn’t exist.
 The path is a dot-delimited list of _resource, method, signature_.
 The signature component is optional and the method component is optional if the signature is not specified.

-### description
+### method

-*description path, api → description*
+*method path, api  → method*
+*method name, resource → method*

-Given a logical path and an API description, returns the description property associated with the object.
+Returns a method given either a path and an API description or a name and a resource definition.

-### resources

-*resources api → resource-list*

-Return a list of resources from an API description.

-### resource

-*resource name, api → resource*

-Returns the resource with the given name from an API description.

-### template

-*template name, api → url-template*
-*template resource → url-template*

-Returns the URL template associated with a resource.

 ### methods